-38. Plaintiff hereby restates the allegations and averments contained in the preceding paragraphs of this Complaint, as if fully rewritten herein, and further states as follows:
+Plaintiff hereby restates the allegations and averments contained in the preceding paragraphs of this Complaint, as if fully rewritten herein, and further states as follows:

-39. Class Definition(s): In accordance with Ohio Civ.
+- 42. Class Definition(s): In accordance with Ohio Civ.
 R. Proc.
-23, Plaintiff brings this action individually and on behalf of similarly situated persons and entities.
-In this action Plaintiff seeks certification of (1) a nationwide Declaratory Relief Class pursuant to Ohio Civ.
+23, Plaintiff bring this action individually and on behalf of similarly situated persons and entities.
+In this action Plaintiff seek certification of (1) a nationwide Declaratory Relief Class pursuant to Ohio Civ.
 R. Proc.
 23(b)(2), (2) a nationwide Restitution/Monetary Relief Sub-Class pursuant to Ohio Civ.
 R. Proc.
-23(b)(3), and (3) an Ohio State Sub-Class for Insurance Bad Faith pursuant to Ohio Civ.
+23(b)(3), (3) an Ohio State Sub-Class for Insurance Bad Faith pursuant to Ohio Civ.
 R. Proc.
 23(b)(3) and 23(c)(5).
-This Class and these Sub-Classes are defined as follows4:

-- a.
-Declaratory Relief Class (Count I): All Landlords and commercial entities engaged in the management, leasing and/or administration of commercial rental properties throughout the United States who, from January 1, 2020 to the present have been insured by Commercial and/or Business Owner Policies issued by Westfield and denied Business Income loss, Extra Expense and/or Civil Authority coverage due to COVID-19; and - b.
-Restitution/Monetary Relief Sub-Class (Counts I, II): All Landlords and commercial entities engaged in the management, leasing and/or administration of commercial rental properties throughout the United States who from January 1, 2020 to the present have been insured by Commercial and/or Business Owner Policies issued by Westfield and denied Business Income, Extra Expense and/or Civil Authority coverage due to COVID-19; and;
+This Class and Sub-Classes are defined as follows: - a.
+Declaratory Relief Class (Count I): All individuals and entities throughout the United States who, from January 1, 2020 to the present have been insured by Commercial and/or Business Owner Policies issued by Defendant and denied Business Income loss, Extra Expense and/or Civil Authority coverage due to COVID-19; - b.
+Restitution/Monetary Relief Sub-Class (Counts I, II): All individuals and entities throughout the United States who from January 1, 2020 to the present have been insured by Commercial and/or Business Owner Policies issued by Defendant and denied Business Income, Extra Expense and/or Civil Authority coverage due to COVID-19; and; - c.
+Ohio State Bad Faith Sub-Class (Counts I, II and III): All individuals and entities throughout the State of Ohio who from January 1,2020 to the present have been insured by Commercial and/or Business Owner Policies issued by Defendant and denied, in bad faith, Business Income, Extra Expense and/or Civil Authority coverage due to COVID-19. - 43.
+Excluded from the Class are Defendant's employees, officers, directors, legal representatives, successors, and assigns; any entity in which Defendant has a controlling interest;

-4 Alternatively, Plaintiff seeks class certification pursuant to Ohio Civ.
+&lt;sup>3 Alternatively, Plaintiff seeks class certification pursuant to Ohio Civ.
 R. Proc.
 23(c)(4) for each Class.